skrodahl/NewTon-beta/README.md

 ---

 ## Backlog:
+- Align menu items to the far left.
 - More bullet-proof, persistent, configuration settings.
 - Add "Generate Bracket" to the Tournament page.
 - Improve referee system.